glomadrian/RoadRunner/README.md

 </center>
 </br>
 <p>
-Road Runner is a library for android with with you can make your own loading animation using SVG image
+Road Runner is a library for android which allow you to make your own loading animation using a SVG image
 <p/>